 The Australian dairy manufacturing sector is diverse and includes national and multinational companies, both privately owned and publicly listed.
 Farmer-owned cooperatives no longer dominate the industry.

-The decline in total milk production over the past decade or so reduced the need for Australian dairy companies to invest in processing capacity – at least in the short to medium term.
-At the same time, the age of existing plants and the need to rationalise production has seen some processors close plants to reduce costs, while others have upgraded or increased capacity at remaining sites.
+The decline in total milk production over the past two decades reduced the need for Australian dairy companies to invest in processing capacity, at least in the short to medium term.
+At the same time, the age of existing plants and the need to rationalise production has seen some processors close plants to reduce costs.
+Others have chosen to upgrade or increase capacity at remaining sites.

 Over the past 12 months the milk processing sector has undergone substantial change, with a number of long-term investment decisions being made or otherwise changed.